macalinao/ian-website/content/posts/2020-12-20-understanding-compound-protocols-interest-rates.md

 ---
 title: Understanding Compound protocol's interest rates
 description: A deep dive into the factors that calculate Compound's interest rates.
+tags:
+  - DeFi
+  - Finance
+  - Crypto
 ---

 <KaTeXCSS />
 <NextImage src="https://static.ian.pw/images/2020-12-20-compound-banner.png" width="750" height="420" />

-The [Compound protocol](https://compound.finance) is an unprecedented technological advancement in the history of finance: for the first time in history, one can borrow money and earn interest with no humans or credit involved.
+The [Compound protocol](https://compound.finance) is an unprecedented technological advancement in the history of finance: for the first time in history, one can borrow money and earn interest with no humans, governments, or credit involved.

 Rates vary frequently, though, and it is important to understand how the protocol determines interest rates.

 ## The utilization rate

-All interest rates in Compound are determined as a function of the utilization rate.
+All interest rates in Compound are determined as a function of a metric known as the **utilization rate**.
 The utilization rate $U_a$ for a money market $a$ is defined[^1] as:

 $$U_a = Borrows_a / (Cash_a + Borrows_a - Reserves_a)$$